In late 2022 an exciting addition to Times Square opened, the Museum of Broadway. The name says it all!

 The museum is divided into three parts, the Map Room, the Timeline, and The Making of a Broadway Show.

-Many of the exhibits include the best Broadway shows and musicals playing now.
+Many of the exhibits include the best Broadway plays and musicals playing now

 The Map Room

-Walking into the Museum you’ll encounter the Map Room, where immersive videos tell the history of New York City theater from the early 19th Century through today.
+Walking into the Museum you’ll encounter the Map Room, where immersive video projections tell the history of New York City theater from the early 19th Century through today.

 Maps reveal how the theater district slowly migrated north from the Financial District to Union Square and ultimately, Times Square.

 Spread over two floors of the museum, the Timeline is where the bulk of the exhibits are located.

 Special rooms are dedicated to some of Broadway's best musicals of all time, like The Ziegfeld Follies, Oklahoma!, Company, Rent, and others.

 Rooms are filled with original costumes, stage props, posters, and playbills.
 Each show’s soundtrack plays in the background.

-The Timeline is where you’ll find the best Instagrammable opportunities.
+The Timeline is where you’ll find the best opportunities for selfies.